2000 – 2010

 Bibles for HIV-infected China

 IRR/TV financed a special printing of 20,000 Mandarin-language Bibles distributed in China’s poorest regions in 17 counties in the Henan province.
 The region was facing a severe AIDS epidemic.
 Most of its inhabitants were peasants and to survive many would sell their blood to hospitals and commercial blood banks.
-Much of the medical equipment that was used, was not hygienic and as a result,
+Much of the medical equipment that was used, was not hygienic and as a result, thousands had been infected with HIV and developed AIDS.
+Entire villages had been classified as AIDS towns.
+In one AIDS town Zhu Ma Dian, many Christian family members lost loved ones to AIDS because of the poisoned blood.

 Another expansion of the ministry centre in Finland